edunham/site/2015/02/10/mailman_and_multiple_addresses.rst

 -------------------

 1) On the list's info page (``lists.domain.tld/mailman/listinfo/listname``), subscribe your alternate address to the list.
+(There's also a link in the footer of every email sent to the list.)

 2) On the list info page, enter your alternate address in the "Unsubscribe or Edit Options" box down at the bottom, then enter your list password when